-We believe Construction and Building Materials stocks should face a mixed picture in 2025, with potential benefits from the government's fiscal stimulus packages in the US and Europe mitigated by the possible slowdown in private residential and retail investments and some fixed costs inflation.
+We believe Construction and Building Materials stocks could face a mixed picture in 2025, with potential benefits from the governments' fiscal stimulus packages in the US and Europe mitigated by the possible slowdown of private residential and retail investments and some fixed costs inflation.
 In particular, for Building Materials, we would expect a slight operating margin erosion compared to 2024.
 We recommend a stock picking approach and maintain a Neutral stance on the sector.